Best non-alcoholic champagnes and sparkling wines

 A gently sparkling pink fizz with strawberry-scented tones conjuring balmy days of summer.
 Tending towards the sweeter end of the spectrum, Fizzero blends sparkling fermented grape juice with green tea, which adds to the complexity of flavour.
 At only £4.50, we thought it was remarkably good value for the quality.

 La Gioiosa Alcohol-Free Italian Sparkling Wine

-If you are looking for a budget-friendly, alcohol-free alternative to prosecco, this hits the spot.
+If you are looking for a budget-friendly, alcohol-free tipple, this hits the spot.
 With a fruity taste, reminiscent of elderflowers, it would make a brilliant base for mixing summer party mocktails.
-As a bonus, it’s vegan and a large glass of Nozeco comes in at around 70 calories, so is suitable for health-conscious drinkers who still want a good level of sweetness.
+As a bonus, it's vegan and a large glass of Nozeco comes in at around 70 calories, so is suitable for health-conscious drinkers who still want a good level of sweetness.